How much yarn do you need for a pair of socks

 This post contains affiliate links.
 If you use these links to buy something I may earn a small commission.
 Clicking an affiliate link does NOT result in any additional cost to you, and the affiliate money I earn helps pay the fees to keep this site up and running – thanks for your support!
 You can read the full disclaimer here.

 This article is part of my no swatch, any stitch count, any yarn sock pattern.

 If you knit some specific pattern there is usually specified how many yards (meters) or skeins you need for each size and you should buy yarn according to that number.
-However, if you are just knitting a pair of vanilla socks read further.

 - leg & cuff length and the circumference of the sock